odoo/documentation/website/optimize/seo.rst

 HTML Pages
 ----------

-Odoo allows to minify HTML pages, from the **Website Admin** app, using the :menuselection:`Configuration` menu.
+Twenty20 allows to minify HTML pages, from the **Website Admin** app, using the :menuselection:`Configuration` menu.
 This will automatically remove extra space and tabs in your HTML code, reduce some tags code, etc.